When it comes to pet grooming, achieving a polished and professional look is important, and

 quality.
 After cleaning and oiling, store the shears in a protective case or pouch specifically

-designed for grooming shears.
+designed for grooming scissors.
 This helps protect the blades from accidental bumps, impacts, or

 exposure to moisture.
-Don’t store types of equipment in damp or humid areas, as this can lead to rust or
+Don’t store equipment in damp or humid areas, as this can lead to rust or

 corrosion.
 Additionally, keep the shears away from other sharp objects to prevent accidental